ndanumungata/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 11-binary_to_decimal script  converts a number from base 2 to base 10.
 The 12-combinations script  prints all possible combinations of two letters, except oo.
 The 13-print_float script prints a number with two decimal places, followed by a new line.
+The 100-decimal_to_hexadecimal converts a number from base 10 to base 16.